EchoVessel Runtime Interactions & Memory Flows

 6. Web UI re-renders

-usePersona hook slices mood into persona.core_blocks.mood · Chat header reacts
+usePersona hook slices the new episodic_state into the chat header

 8. Emotion & scoring algorithms the math behind what gets remembered and what gets surfaced